 Following fall 2020, which was highly impacted by the pandemic, the fall 2021 revenue demonstrates the impact of a rebound in graduate enrollment (primarily international students who were most impacted by COVID).
 We expect to see tuition per student to continue to recover as graduate programs grow in relation to undergraduate enrollment.

-^{} Tuition revenue is expressed in 2022/23 dollars.
+^{} Tuition revenue is expressed in 2024/25 dollars; 2024 is a projection.

 PhD Student Stipends and Program Enhancements